Understand more about composting toilets

 If it’s your own family that has used the compost toilet, and they are generally in good health, then you should have no safety concerns about using or handling the compost (always wash your hands, as you would with handling ANY compost).

 You cannot grow crops for sale using compost from compost toilets unless you have the compost safety tested first.
-Farmers can get ‘treated sewage sludge’ as fertiliser from sewage treatment plants – this will have undergone heat treatment to kill off any pathogens, however, there are still concerns about heavy metals and other toxic contaminants that make it through the process (due to mainstream sewage being made up of household and industrial waste).
+Farmers get ‘treated sewage sludge’ as fertiliser from sewage treatment plants – this will have undergone heat treatment to kill off any pathogens, however, there are still concerns about heavy metals and other toxic contaminants that make it through the process (due to mainstream sewage being made up of household and industrial waste).

 Pathogens and safety